Purple Sea Moss

 NEVER double dip to prevent bacteria.

-Seamoss gel can be used as a thickneing agen when baking or cooking.
+Sea moss gel can be used as a thickening agent when baking or cooking.